 Pardalotes are small insectivorous birds that breed in long tunnels dug into the earth or in tree hollows.

 Included is a bag of potting mix that should be emptied into the bottom of the nest box.
-Pardalotes build their nests in soil, so it is important to keep the nesting box topped up with material.
+Pardalotes favour a loose substrate, so it is important to keep the nesting box topped up.

 Place the box high enough to keep it out of reach of cats